Peace officers are widely defined, and include:

-Where the offence is more serious, including a more significant cost of wasted resources or more harmful impact on the complainant, the Crown will often seek jailtime to deter future behaviour.
+Where the offence is more serious, for example, if there was a significant waste of resources or a more harmful impact on the complainant, the Crown will often seek jail time to deter future behaviour.

-The Criminal Code of Canada outlines the punishment for public mischief:
+The Code outlines the punishments for public mischief as follows:

-Some aggravating factors that increase the likelihood or jailtime are:
+Some aggravating factors that increase the likelihood of jail time are in cases where: